w3f/Grants-Program/applications/application-Etch.md

 Ash is Co-founder and CTO of BrighTex Bio-Photonics, an integrated hardware and software company focused on A.I.
 He has 17 years of software development and data science experience.
 - Created DeepTag, a cloud AI platform for use in digital marketing in skin care and cosmetics
 - Oversaw the development of Skin Advisor and Clarity hardware & software systems used by laboratories in skin care R&D.
 - Worked with Legal Aid at Work to develop an NLP powered chatbot that helped inform workers of their rights during the pandemic.
-Designed and developed logic modeled on legal rights
+Designed and developed logic modeled on legal rights and employment law

 Nira is a UX Researcher / Designer and has been creating accessible, user friendly experiences in the government, not for profit and private sectors for over 10 years.